Admin Guide Help

 9. Fine tune other settings for this client.

-Then the client should be ready to use by CV3.
+At this point, the client should be ready to use CV3.

 Vault